bbatsov/prelude/README.md

 curl -L https://git.io/epre | sh
 ```

-You can now power up your Emacs, sit back and enjoy Prelude,
+You can now power up your Emacs, sit back and enjoy Prelude.
-forgetting about the rest of this manual.

 There are two environment variables you can use to control the
 source repository and the installation directory.
 To change the